 If you have recently won a civil judgment in the state of Texas, you may believe that the hard part of the process is over.
 Collecting on that judgment, however, could be more challenging than you expect.
 Retaining the services of a Katy small business attorney is often the best way to pursue collection of a judgment in our area.
-These legal professionals can offer proven expertise in all phases of civil litigation and collections to help you achieve your objectives more quickly and easily.
+These legal professionals have experience in all phases of civil litigation and collections to help you achieve your objectives more quickly and easily.
 Here are some of the most important steps to keep in mind when attempting to collect on a civil judgment in Texas.

 Wait Until After the Appeal Period Ends